Analysis | What McConnell got — and didn’t — on the filibuster

 Both, notably, had previously said that they firmly opposed such a change.
 Manchin reiterated his position after the 2020 election — though before Democrats retook the Senate by winning both Georgia runoffs — by saying, “I will not vote to do that.”
 Sinema, too, said last summer, “I’ve spoken about this many times before, and I do not believe we should take away the filibuster.”

-To the extent McConnell got something out of this, it was that both made their verbal commitments not to doing away with the filibuster in the near future more ironclad and, especially in Manchin’s case, a commitment that nothing will change his mind for the next two years.
+To the extent McConnell got something out of this, it was that both made their verbal commitments not to do away with the filibuster in the near future more ironclad and, especially in Manchin’s case, a commitment that nothing will change his mind for the next two years.
 McConnell spokesman Doug Andres also said Sinema has provided an arguably even more ironclad assurance to McConnell personally that she would reverse course under no circumstances.

 Both Manchin’s and Sinema’s comments would, at the very least, make a reversal in the next two years into a demonstrable and clear-cut flip-flop — the kind of thing that could prove a real political liability, especially for Manchin in a very red state.
 Imagine him opening the door to a more left-leaning agenda after promising not to do so.